akatav/akatav.github.io/chapter3.md

 ![Number of Fisher's discriminants](images/Fig4.png)

-With 1 discriminant like below, 2 groups of blue and green wpoints are well seperated.
+With 1 discriminant like below, 2 groups of blue and green points are well seperated.
 But the red points are not seperated.
 We must add one more discriminant to the above plot in order to seperate the red points also as below.

 ![Number of Fisher's discriminants](images/Fig5.png)